varshi-git/PRODIGY_WD_01-guessing-game/README.md

 Tracks the number of attempts taken to guess the correct number.
 Simple console-based interaction.

-##HOW TO RUN THE GAME
+## HOW TO RUN THE GAME

 1. Compile the Java code

     Navigate to the src folder where the GuessingGame.java file is located, and then compile the Java code using javac: cd GuessingGame/src
              javac GuessingGame.java
 2. Run the Java Program

 Once the code is compiled, you can run the game using the following command:
         java GuessingGame

-3.
-Start Guessing
+3.Start Guessing
 The game will prompt you to enter your guesses.
 You will be notified if your guess is too high or too low.
 The game continues until you guess the correct number.
 Once you guess correctly, the game will display how many attempts it took.

-##Example Output
+## Example Output
 Welcome to the Number Guessing Game!
 Choose a difficulty level:
 1. Easy (1 to 50, 10 attempts)